Menu

 Method

-• 7.
-Season with salt and pepper to taste.
+• Season both sides of the fish lightly with salt and pepper